-Parishes sometimes choose to License excess capacity of church parking spaces to outside users; for example, these may include individuals, third-party operators, and organizations for uses such as employee parking.
-As per Trusts Committee directive, only passenger vehicles are permitted; commercial vehicles such as buses, trucks, vans and limousines are prohibited as they represent a different risk-profile and are at greater risk of causing property damage and/or personal injury.
+Parishes sometimes choose to license excess capacity of church parking spaces to outside users (individuals, third-party operators and organizations) for uses such as employee parking.
+As required by Trusts Committee directive, only passenger vehicles are permitted; commercial vehicles like buses, trucks, vans and limousines are prohibited, as they represent a different risk-profile and are at greater risk of causing property damage or personal injury.

-In deciding whether to rent parking spaces, parishes should contemplate what, if any, operational challenges this may pose to their own access and use (i.e. maintenance & snow clearing, staff parking, parking for funerals and/or other parish events, some of which may arise on short notice).
+In deciding whether to rent parking spaces, parishes should think about what, if any, operational challenges this may pose to their own access and use (e.g. maintenance and snow clearing, staff parking or parking for funerals or other parish events, some of which may arise on short notice).